agilemation/Belkin-WeMo-Command-Line-Tools/README.md

 ```
 $ wemo --host powerswitch1.lnd --action GETNAME
 ```
-Personally (for sanitys sake) I always name any switches I setup with the same name as their DNS hostname that I ensure points at a fixed IP address that is issued by the local DHCP server (using the switches Ethernet MAC address).
-However, you can call yours anything you like, this command should upon successful execution return the name that the switch believes it is now called.
+This command should upon successful execution return the name that the switch believes it is called.

 ## Setting the switch name
 - To set the name that the switch is configured to think it is you can use a command such as
 ```
 $ wemo --host powerswitch1.lnd --action SETNAME [NAME_TO_USE]
 ```
+Personally (for sanitys sake) I always name any switches I setup with the same name as their DNS hostname.
+I point that hostname at a fixed IP address, one that is issued by a DHCP server (and ensured static as it is reserved for the switches Ethernet MAC address).
+However, you can call yours anything you like, this command should upon successful execution return the name that the switch believes it is now called.

 Enjoy!